 Quade has many nicknames, but to most of his friends he is just "Q."

-Quade is currently 12 years old and lives in San Diego, California with his parents and sister.
+Quade is currently 13 years old and lives in San Diego, California.

 He is loved by his people for his earnest approach to learning, his passion for creative new ideas and his heart for giving.
 Quade really wants to make a positive difference in his community and in the world.

 Q is a competitive athlete in multiple sports.
 He enjoys being outside, traveling and inventing new games.
 He is an ambitious student of math and history.